2017 IHSWLA EXECUTIVE BOARD

 Any school that is interested in starting a team must follow the following guidelines.

-1. School takes responsibility for the lacrosse team to play other schools (does not mean fully supported by athletic department, but must take liability for lacrosse program).
+1. The school must take responsibility for the lacrosse team to play other schools (does not mean fully supported by athletic department, but must take liability for lacrosse program).

-6. Apply to be a member of the IHSWLA and pay state tournament fee.
+6. The school must apply to be a member of the IHSWLA and annually pay state tournament fee.

-7. Play for 1 year as a JV team before playing varsity.
+7. The school must play for at least 1 year as a Junior Varsity team before playing varsity.

 The league will help all new schools become part of a conference and schedule games at an appropriate competitive level.